 5 Things You Can Do With a Locally Cloned GitHub Wiki

-They only provide the "https" link, but you can change it to the SSH link if you'd like.
+We're presented with the "https" link, but can change it to the SSH link if needed.

 • https: https://github.com/your-account/your-project.wiki.git